JohannesPfeifer/DSGE_mod/README.md

 calibrated to US data.
 It shows how to generate IRFs to a "pure" news shock where an 8 period anticipated news shock does not materialize at time 0.
-This is the type of policy experiment that is for example performed in Beaudry Portier (2004): An exploration into Pigouâ€™s theory of cycles, Journal of Monetary Economics 51, pp. 1183â€“1216.
+This is the type of policy experiment that is for example performed in Beaudry Portier (2004): An exploration into Pigou's theory of cycles, Journal of Monetary Economics 51, pp. 1183-1216.

 ## SGU_2003.mod

-Replicates Schmitt-GrohÃ©, Stephanie and Uribe, MartÃ­n (2003): "Closing small open economy models", Journal of International Economics, 61, pp. 163-185.
+Replicates Schmitt-Grohé, Stephanie and Uribe, Martín (2003): "Closing small open economy models", Journal of International Economics, 61, pp. 163-185.

 ## SGU_2004.mod

-Replicates the neoclassical growth model for Schmitt-GrohÃ©/Uribe (2004):
+Replicates the neoclassical growth model for Schmitt-Grohé/Uribe (2004):
-"Solving dynamic general equilibrium models using a second-order approximation to the policy function", Journal of Economic Dynamics & Control, 28, pp. 755 â€“ 775
+"Solving dynamic general equilibrium models using a second-order approximation to the policy function", Journal of Economic Dynamics & Control, 28, pp. 755-775

 ## Sims_2012

-Replicates the results for the basic RBC model presented in Eric R. Sims (2012): "New, Non-Invertibility, and Structural VARs", Advances in Econometrics, Volume 28, 81â€“135
+Replicates the results for the basic RBC model presented in Eric R. Sims (2012): "New, Non-Invertibility, and Structural VARs", Advances in Econometrics, Volume 28, 81-135

 Requires the ABCD_test.m from the FV_et_al_2007-folder to be located in the same folder.